What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 How does a heli-skiing operation work?

-As a COVID-19 countermeasure, they are apparently adjusting the use of helicopter passenger seats.
-As long as infection control measures are in place on board, once you drop off, you're in the middle of a vast snowfield in the great outdoors.
-There's no need to worry about social distancing or ski-in bubbles.
-That's what makes heli-skiing great!
+As a COVID-19 precaution, they are adjusting the number of passenger seats on the helicopters.
+As long as infection control measures are in place inside the helicopter, once you drop out, you're in a vast snowfield of nature.
+There's no need to worry about social distancing or skiing in bubbles.
+In that respect, heli-skiing is great!

 https://www.facebook.com/mtcookheliski/videos/781346032678649/